rsmith-nl/sdl3-cairo-imgui/README.rst

 :tags: SDL3, cairo
 :author: Roland Smith <rsmith@xs4all.nl>

 ..
-Last modified: 2025-08-27T00:39:05+0200
+Last modified: 2025-08-27T15:50:35+0200
 .. vim:spelllang=en

 Introduction
 ============

-This is a small immediate mode GUI toolkit for SDL3_ and `Cairo graphics`, written in C.
+This is a small immediate mode GUI toolkit for SDL3_ and `Cairo graphics`, written in C11.
 It was started as a proof of concept and my goal is to keep it simple.
+This means;

+* It uses Cairo to paint the GUI elements directly, not using a command buffer.
+* It only supports static positioning, there is no layout engine.
-So for example it uses static positioning of the GUI elements, and it does not support keyboard focus.
+* It does not support keyboard focus.

 .. _SDL3: https://www.libsdl.org/
 .. _Cairo graphics: https://www.cairographics.org/